 - Arrive by 7am for a space in Lancaster Square , or by 8am for a space in the High Street.

-- Stop by the statue in Lancaster Square and look out for Peter McFadden, Event Organiser.
+- Stop by the statue in Lancaster Square and look out for Peter McFadden, Event Organizer.

 - The Organizer will allocate you the next available space.

-- Stall space is allocated by the Event Organiser only.
+- Stall space is allocated by the Event Organizer only.